-Marvel's Spider-Man: Miles Morales story benefits from its seasonal focus.
-This Christmas-set adventure gains a sense of quality and warm-hearted approach that feels like it could go spider-limb-to-limb with the MCU’s greatest.
+The story benefits from its seasonal focus.
+This Christmas-set story gains a sense of warm-hearted feels like it could go spider-limb-to-limb with the MCU’s greatest movies.

 The web-swinging is back, and as great as ever with some new moves to boot.
 The same for the combat, which makes uses of Miles Morales’ unique powers like the ability to briefly turn invisible and zap enemies with a static charge.